jetify-com/devbox/docs/app/docs/guides/pinning_packages.md

 If you want to update your packages, you can run `devbox update`.
 This command will update all your pinned packages to the newest compatible version in the Devbox index.

 ### Using the Latest Version of a Package
-If you do not include a version string, Devbox will default to using the latest available version of a package in the Nixpkgs commit pinned in your `devbox.json`.
+If you do not include a version string, Devbox will default to using the latest available version of the package in our Nixpkg index.
+This is the same as adding `<pkg>@<latest>` to your devbox.json.

-To ensure you use the latest available package, you can run `devbox add <pkg>@latest` or adding `package@latest` to the package list in your devbox.json.
-For example, to use the latest version of `ripgrep,` run `devbox add ripgrep@latest` or add `ripgrep@latest` to your devbox.json.
+For example, to use the latest version of `ripgrep,` run `devbox add ripgrep`, `devbox add ripgrep@latest`, or add `ripgrep@latest` to your devbox.json package list.

-Whenever you run `devbox update`, your package will be updated to the latest version available in our index.
+Whenever you run `devbox update`, packages with the latest tag will be updated to the latest version available in our index.

-## Manually Pinning a Nixpkg Commit for a Single Package
+## Manually Pinning a Nixpkg Commit for a Package

-If you want to use a different commit for a single package, you can use a Flake reference to use an older revision of Nixpkg for just that package.
+If you want to use a specific Nixpkg revision for a package, you can use a `github:nixos/nixpkgs/<commit_sha>#<pkg>` Flake reference.
 The example below shows how to install the `hello` package from a specific Nixpkg commit:

 ```json
 }